Revisiting the Radial Metallicity Gradient-Age Relation in the Milky Way's Thin and Thick Disks: Discussion

 Recent FIRE2 simulations \triemph{challenged} the migration-driven scenario. \citet{2025ApJ...981...47G} found that the present-day MGAR closely follows the evolution of the stellar birth gradient (or ISM gradient then), suggesting minimal impact from radial migration.
 As shown in the simulations of \citet{2024arXiv241021377G}, gas-phase metals are efficiently mixed by turbulence and diffusion before star formation, suppressing spatial metallicity differences.
-As a result, prominent metallicity gradients appear only after the disk settles and turbulence decreases.
+As a result, prominent metallicity gradients emerge only after the disk reaches a settled state and turbulence diminishes.
 This interpretation emphasizes gas-phase processes over stellar redistribution.

-Figure~\ref{fig:compare} contrasts our observed MGAR with several of the previously mentioned studies (solid lines for MGARs, dashed lines for stellar birth/ISM gradient evolutions).
-In the upper panel, we compare our thin disk MGAR with the reconstructed birth gradients from \citet{2023MNRAS.525.2208R} and \citet{2024MNRAS.535..392L}.
-The MGAR steepens and the birth gradients flatten as stellar age decreases, and they converge near $-0.07\,\gradunit$ for the youngest stars, where migration is negligible. \citet{2024MNRAS.535..392L} proposed that the sharp steepening of birth gradient between 12 and 10 Gyr in \citet{2023MNRAS.525.2208R} could be attributed to the Gaia–Enceladus/Sausage merger \citep{2018Natur.563...85H, 2018MNRAS.478..611B}.
+Figure~\ref{fig:compare} contrasts our observed MGAR with several previously mentioned studies: solid lines for MGARs, dashed lines for stellar birth–gradient evolutions, and dot–dashed lines for gas–phase gradient evolutions.

-In the lower panel of Figure~\ref{fig:compare}, we compare our MGAR in the thin disk to the gas-phase gradient evolution predicted by \citet{2021MNRAS.502.5935S} and to both the birth gradient and MGAR from FIRE2 simulations \citep{2024arXiv241021377G}.
-Our observed MGAR agrees broadly with \citet{2021MNRAS.502.5935S} except for the upturn at younger ages ($\lesssim 3$ Gyr), which is likely due to enhanced dilution from late gas accretion.
-Within FIRE2, the similarity between the MGAR (green solid line) and the birth gradient (green dashed line) suggests minimal churning.
-Similar to other studies, our MGAR appears significantly steeper than that of FIRE2, possibly due to uncertainties in Galactic distance measurements or an earlier disk settling in the MW compared to FIRE2 galaxies or nearby MW analogs \citep{2024arXiv241021377G}.